mmbliv/simon-game/docs/readme.md

 ## Other information

+- This project is slightly different from the traditional Simon game.
+Specifically, instead of adding a new button at the end of each round, it will randomly generate some buttons for each round.
-While the game can be played on a computer, certain features, such as sound playback, may not function properly on mobile devices.
+- While the game can be played on a computer, certain features, such as sound playback, may not function properly on mobile devices.